 This setting is for catalogs only, not for sessions.

 Tangent devices are advanced user interface hardware tools going far beyond the capabilities of mouse and keyboard.
-It even exceeds the flexibility of tools like the Wacom digitiser tablets.
+It even exceeds the flexibility of tools like Wacom digitizer tablets.
 Capture One supports the Tangent devices since Capture One Pro 10.